ClaimGuru/claimguru-crm/docs/research_plan_crm_competitors.md

 # Research Plan: Public Insurance Adjuster CRM Competitor Analysis

 ## Objectives
-- To conduct a comprehensive competitive analysis of five Public Insurance Adjuster CRM systems.
+- To conduct a comprehensive analysis of the specified competitors for the Public Insurance Adjuster CRM system, ClaimGuru.
-- To identify industry standards, emerging technologies, pricing benchmarks, and common integration partners in the public adjuster CRM market.
-- To provide actionable insights to inform the development of a superior ClaimGuru system with competitive advantages.
+- To identify strategic opportunities for ClaimGuru to differentiate and establish itself as a market leader.
+- To provide actionable recommendations for product development, marketing, and overall business strategy.

 ## Research Breakdown
-The research will be divided into two main areas:
-1.  **Competitor-Specific Analysis**: In-depth research of five competitors:
-    *   ClaimTitan.com
-    *   Claimwizard.com
-    *   Brelly.ai
-    *   adjustcrm.com
-    *   Pacman.com
-2.  **Industry-Wide Analysis**: Broader research on the public adjuster CRM market.

-### Competitor-Specific Sub-tasks
-For each of the five competitors, the following aspects will be investigated:
--   **Core Features**: CRM functionality, claims management, contact management.
--   **Pricing Structure**: Subscription tiers, module pricing, add-on costs.
--   **AI/Automation**: Machine learning features, automated workflows, predictive analytics.
--   **Integration Capabilities**: Email, phone, third-party services, API availability.
--   **Security Features**: User permissions, data encryption, compliance standards.
--   **Data Migration**: Import/export capabilities, onboarding tools.
--   **Mobile Features**: Mobile app availability, responsive design.
--   **Unique Selling Points**: What differentiates each platform.
--   **Weaknesses/Gaps**: Areas for improvement or missing features.

-### Industry-Wide Sub-tasks
--   **Industry Standards**: Identify common features and functionalities expected in insurance adjuster CRMs.
+- **Competitor Analysis:**
+  - In-depth analysis of each competitor: ClaimTitan.com, Claimwizard.com, Brelly.ai, adjustcrm.com, and Pacman.com.
+  - The analysis will cover: Business Model & Pricing, Core Features, Technology Stack, Competitive Advantages, Gaps & Opportunities, and Market Positioning.
+- **Industry & Technology Trends Analysis:**
--   **Emerging Technologies**: Research the latest trends in insurance technology and CRM systems.
+  - Research on current trends in insurance technology.
--   **Pricing Benchmarks**: Determine typical pricing ranges for similar software.
--   **Integration Partners**: Identify common third-party integrations in this space.
+  - Investigation of challenges faced by the public adjuster industry.
+  - Exploration of emerging technologies applicable to CRM systems.
+- **Strategic Recommendations:**
+  - Formulation of data-driven recommendations for ClaimGuru's feature set, architecture, and go-to-market strategy.

 ## Key Questions
-1. What are the core functionalities and pricing models of the key competitors?
+1. What are the specific pricing models and feature sets of the key competitors?
-2. How are AI and automation being leveraged in existing solutions?
+2. What are the core technological underpinnings of each competitor's platform?
-3. What are the key differentiators and weaknesses of each competitor?
+3. What are the key competitive advantages and unique selling propositions of each competitor?
-4. What are the baseline features a competitive public adjuster CRM must have?
-5. What emerging technologies should be considered for a future-proof CRM?
-6. What is the competitive landscape for pricing and integrations?
+4. What are the identifiable gaps in the market and weaknesses of the competitors that ClaimGuru can exploit?
+5. What are the most significant trends and challenges in the insurtech and public adjusting sectors?
+6. How can ClaimGuru leverage AI, modularity, and other innovative features to create a superior product?

 ## Resource Strategy
--   **Primary Data Sources**: Official websites of the competitor companies will be the primary source of information.
--   **Search Strategies**: Use `batch_web_search` to find official websites, pricing pages, feature lists, reviews, and industry reports.
-Search queries will include competitor names, "public adjuster CRM," "insurance claim management software," and related terms.
--   **Content Extraction**: Use `extract_content_from_websites` to gather structured data from the identified URLs.
+- **Primary data sources:** Competitor websites, industry reports, technology blogs, and news articles.
+- **Search strategies:** Utilize targeted keywords for each competitor and research topic.
+Keywords will include "ClaimTitan pricing," "Claimwizard features," "Brelly.ai technology stack," "adjustcrm reviews," "Pacman.com CRM," "insurtech trends 2025," "public adjuster challenges," and "AI in CRM."

 ## Verification Plan
--   **Source Requirements**: Information will be gathered from official company websites, reputable industry publications, and user reviews.
--   **Cross-Validation**: Key information such as pricing and features will be cross-validated with information from at least two different sources where possible (e.g., official site and a Capterra/G2 review).
+- **Source requirements:** Triangulate information from at least two independent sources for critical data points like pricing and key features.
+- **Cross-validation:** Compare and contrast information from different sources to identify inconsistencies and ensure accuracy.

 ## Expected Deliverables
-1. A comprehensive research report in Markdown format (`docs/competitor_analysis_public_insurance_adjuster_crm.md`) that includes:
+- A comprehensive competitor analysis report in Markdown format.
-    *   Detailed analysis of each competitor.
-    *   A summary of industry standards, emerging technologies, pricing benchmarks, and common integrations.
+- A summary of key findings and strategic recommendations.
-    *   A comparative analysis of the competitors.
-    *   Strategic recommendations for the development of the ClaimGuru system.
-2. Individual analysis files for each competitor in Markdown format.

 ## Workflow Selection
--   **Primary focus**: Search
+- **Primary focus:** Search
--   **Justification**: This is primarily a research and information gathering task.
-The main effort will be to find, extract, and synthesize information from various web sources.
+- **Justification:** The primary goal of this task is to gather and analyze a broad range of information from various web sources.
+The search-focused workflow is best suited for this purpose.